 Canada has plenty of startups and quite a few incubators, such as Laurier’s LaunchPad, that aim to help startups go from idea to new venture.
 Statistically, however, the majority of startups fail.
 That’s why Coviello says there are two steps beyond the startup phase.

-The next step is what she calls “stay-up” and “grow-up.”
-It’s what moves a startup from a fragile young company to a firm with steady customers and some stability.
+The next steps are what she calls “stay-up” and “grow-up.”
+“Stay-up” is what moves a startup from a fragile young company to a firm with steady customers and some stability.

 Companies can gradually “grow up” into mature firms and be considered successful.
 However, what the ScaleUp Program and Coviello are interested in are those few companies that leap to another level.